MosheGroot/Multithreaded-programming-practice/README.md

 Practing multithreading programming by Stepik course (https://stepik.org/course/149)

+All of the topics has the own `README` and runtime `.GIF` with the result of the program.
+Be free in checking each directory.

 ## Tasks list

 There are some simple and some **interesting** in my opinion tasks. **Interesting** tasks marked with **bold** formatting.